Christian-Me/node-red-contrib-ui-iro-color-picker/README.md

 This is my first dashboard node so any input is highly appreciated.

 # help needed
-- synchronize state on all dashboards
-- let the state survive reloads and new connections
-- fix modal popup on safari (some other ui elements still are shown above the picker widget
+- fix modal popup on safari (some other ui elements still are shown above the picker widget) Any iOS / Safari / webkit expert?

 ## screenshots